jinhojsk515/spmm/README.md

 Molecule structure will be given in SMILES, and we used 53 simple cheimical properties to build a property vector(PV) of a molecule.

 !!
-Only Pretrain, Molecule generation and Property generation are here, which can be run with checkpoint `.pt` file only and without any data.
+Only Molecule generation and Property generation are here, which can be run with checkpoint `.pt` file only and without any data.
 Downstream tasks which requires additional training(ex: molecule property prediction) are not included.

 ## Code running